biohackathon-japan/bh24-hpo-suggest/paper/paper.md

 We also used 12,629 HPO annotations of rare diseases [@citation:robinson2008human].

 **Data Collapsing:**
-To eliminate biases in our queries due to user-repetition, we conducted the following process:
+To eliminate biases due to user repetition, we conducted the following steps:

     - Find queries that start with the same N terms (N = 1 or 2)
-- For the lines in the queries:
+    - Then:
-    - Sort
+        - Sort the lines
-    - Remove full duplicate lines
+        - Remove duplicates
-    - Remove lines that are complete prefixes of the next
+        - Remove prefix lines

 ### Training and Test Datasets